Summary

 • For smaller projects READMEs can be absolutely enough.

-• If the code is closed-source, you probably prefer Sphinx (or similar).
+• If the code is closed-source (and hence nobody can see the README), you probably prefer Sphinx (or similar).

 • If you need math equations, Sphinx might be a good fit.